APPRENTICESHIPS

 Applicants will be required to complete an application form and provide substantiating evidence or claimed qualifications.

 Applications are taken the first Wednesday of every month from 9am-2pm.
-You must bring required documents at time of application.
+You must bring the required documents at the time of application.

 Contractor Requirements